practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Standard ML/README.md

 But first let's have a little exercise in the SML/NJ REPL with: _$ rlwrap sml_

-We can follow another utility to see how to start a random number generator in SML/NJ: https://github.com/smlnj/legacy/blob/c1a9b36470234153a46ec3f08ae732d1522c596a/smlnj-lib/UUID/gen-uuid.sml and enter these expressions - each terminated with a semicolon - in the REPL:
+We can follow another [utility](https://github.com/smlnj/legacy/blob/c1a9b36470234153a46ec3f08ae732d1522c596a/smlnj-lib/UUID/gen-uuid.sml) to see how to start a random number generator in SML/NJ and enter these expressions - each terminated with a semicolon - in the REPL:

 ```
 val m = 65521;